vignat/vignat/nat-box.md

 * Prove equivalence of this model an the real data structure specification for the given usage scenario.
 * Provide a symbex implementation of the DPDK API, that models all possible input events, e.g. it injects a symbolic package to the symbolic device receive queue.
 * Instrument the application code with bounds checks to assure memory safety during the symbex.

+# Possible methods
+Here we discuss verification methods that could potentially solve our problem.

+## Code generation

+Systems verified:
+ - seL4(micro kernel):
+  * certified logical implementation
+  * extracted Haskell code
+  * hand-writtern optimized C-code
+ -  FSCQ(file system)
+  * certified Gallina implementation
+  * extracted Haskell code
+  * low-level driver

+Unfortunately, it seems to be applicable only to the whole-system design.
+At least it relies on a high-level language like Gallina(in CoQ), or Isabelle logic language.

+## Typed assembly language(TAL) with asserts

+Systems verified:
+ - Verve (OS); ironclad apps; ironfleet
+  * TAL checker
+  * Boogie
+  * Dafny

+Again uses high-level languages.

+## Symbolic verification + provided certified components

+## Manual formal verification

+E.g. with VST

+- Requires substential expertise from the developer.
+- Requires much a lot of human effort.

+## Automated formal verification

+E.g. with VeriFast.

+- Again requires expertise from the developer.
+(However, might be amenable to some heuristics)
+- Bigger TCB

 [1]: https://en.wikipedia.org/wiki/Predicate_transformer_semantics#Specification_statement_.28or_weakest-precondition_of_procedure_call.29